3DUI/testing-interface/documentation/arcball.md

 ![Screenshot showing the Arcball Controller](images/arcball.png)

 As shown above, in the Arcball Controller the model is centered within a 3D sphere.
-To rotate the object, you hold down the left mouse button and mouse the mouse along the surface of the sphere.
-The object will move as if you have push the object along the direction you're moving the mouse.
-When rotating, the sphere will become more opaque.
-For example,
+To rotate the object, you hold down the left mouse button and move the mouse along the surface of the sphere.
+The object will move as if you are pushing the sphere the direction you're moving the mouse.
+While rotating, the sphere will become more opaque.

+Some example moves and responses,

 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) + moving up along the sphere</span>: model will rotate upwards
 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) + moving left along the sphere</span>: model will rotate leftwards